DependableSystemsLab/MIA_defense_HAMP/README.md

 ### Install the dependencies

 We tested on Debian 10 with Python 3.8.17.
 We use torch-gpu and you can install it based on your own cuda version.
+We also recommend installing the dependencies via virtual env management tool, e.g., anaconda.

 ```
+conda create -n hamp python=3.8
+conda activate hamp

 pip install torch==1.12.0+cu116 torchvision==0.13.0+cu116 torchaudio==0.12.0 --extra-index-url https://download.pytorch.org/whl/cu116
 pip install pandas==1.5.0 scikit-learn==1.0.2 scipy==1.7 tensorflow==2.12.0 rdt==0.6.4 tqdm numba matplotlib numpy==1.22.4
 ```